Demarcation zones

 FAQs – As at 16 February 2017

 These FAQs endeavours to clarify conditions surrounding the policy proposal to establish three ‘demarcation zones’ in Gisborne and District, the Far North and Rotorua.
 See the full proposal, which contains more detail and background information about the zones.
-See press coverage about the proposal.
 Read about the TacklingPovertyNZ project.
 These FAQs aim to answer questions raised by a range of parties over the last four weeks.
 Your feedback continues to be welcome, as we go about stress-testing this proposal with MPs, officials and the wider public.

 A: INTRODUCTION